Composer/Lyricist: “Campbell’s…songs live and breathe what’s happening around Shakespeare’s characters.” –Warren Gerds, WeAreGreenbay.com

 Lecturer: “…extremely enthusiastic, knowledgeable, and invested in our success.
 He would go out of his way to talk to students and get to know them” –Anonymous Undergraduate Course Evaluation

-Scott McKenna Campbell is a Wisconsin based theatre artist, musician, researcher and educator.
-He is a Ph.D.
-Candidate in
+Scott McKenna Campbell is a theatre artist, musician, researcher and educator.
+He recently earned his Ph.D. in

-Interdisciplinary Theatre Studies with the University of Wisconsin- Madison English Department, where he teaches students in Shakespeare, dramatic literature and composition.
+Interdisciplinary Theatre Studies from the University of Wisconsin- Madison English Department, where he teaches students in Shakespeare, dramatic literature and composition.
 He is currently pursuing an accelerated MA in Arts & Creative Enterprise with the Bolz Center for Arts Administration within the UW-Madison School of Business.

 His research examines the materiality of musical instruments in plays, contemporary and historical actor-musicianship, and convergences of folklore, song, and theatre performance.
 His dissertation, “The Musical Turn: A New Dramaturgy for Stage Instruments and Actor-Musicianship in Twentieth-Century Irish Drama” examines traditional musical instruments on twentieth-century Irish stages with an eye towards creating more complete scholarship on folk instruments and more engaging productions of Irish dramatic texts.

-As an actor, music director, composer, and director, Scott frequently works in classical theatre productions, new work development, devised theatre, and musical theatre experiments.
+As an actor, music director, composer, and director, Scott seeks out classical theatre productions, new work development, devised theatre, and musical theatre experiments.
 His performance and production interests include heightened language plays, new adaptations of myth and epic, and actor-musician pieces.
 He has performed with professional theatre companies across the Midwest and East Coast and collaborated with International touring companies.
 Scott enjoys ongoing professional relationships with the

 Ohio Shakespeare Festival and